British police shoot man at London Bridge after several people stabbed

 LONDON: British police shot a man on Friday (Nov 29) after a number of people were stabbed in the London Bridge area of the city.

-The police confirmed in a tweet at about 3.24pm local time that a man had been shot.
+A video posted on Twitter shows a group of about half a dozen men wrestling with someone on the ground on the sidewalk of the bridge.
+One of them backs away from the scene carrying a knife.

-"At this stage, the circumstances relating to the incident at London Bridge remain unclear," said police.
+As he looks back towards the melee, an armed police officer drags another person away from the man on the floor.
+Soon after, what sound like two gunshots ring out, and the man on the ground stops moving.
+Reuters could not immediately verify the footage.

-"However, as a precaution, we are currently responding to this incident as though it is terror-related".
+"One man has been shot by police," police said.
+"As a precaution, we are currently responding to this incident as though it is terror-related," they added

 At about 3.55pm local time, the police confirmed in a tweet that a number of people have been stabbed.